tiahia/das-design-system/app/views/community/design-system-working-group/README.md

 ## How to join the working group

-The MOJ Design System team is looking into the best way of helping people to join the working group.
+The Apprenticeship service Design System team is looking into the best way of helping people to join the working group.

 In the meantime if you are interested in joining the working group email the Design System team at [design-system@digital.justice.gov.uk](mailto:design-system@digital.justice.gov.uk).